apache/camel-website/content/blog/2022/10/camel319-whatsnew/index.md

 We have upgraded to the latest Spring Boot 2.7 release.

-Camel Spring Boot now supports `platform-http` to make it easy to define Camel routes that starts from the embedded HTTP server inside Spring Boot.
+Camel Spring Boot now supports `platform-http` to make it easy to define Camel routes that start from the embedded HTTP server inside Spring Boot.

 ## Upgrading